HannibalGh/Docker-assignment/README.md

   On Windows, I checked the [Microsoft docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/invoke-restmethod) to understand the differences between PowerShell’s `curl` alias, `curl.exe`, and `Invoke-RestMethod`.

 ## Reflections & Next Steps
+Overall, this project taught me a lot.
+It was a very enjoyable experience, which gave me the opportunity to deepen my understanding of familiar technologies (Docker) while also exploring new ones (Flask).
+More importantly, it reinforced the value of breaking problems into manageable steps, planning carefully, and researching solutions before writing code — an approach that makes the journey more productive but also feel more rewarding.

+The majority of my time was spent researching approaches, consulting documentation, and writing this README.
+Once I understood the requirements and the tools, the implementation was straightforward.
+In total, the project took me slightly longer than the three-hour time box I had originally planned.

-This project taught me a lot — the majority of my time was spent researching and reading documentation, but once I knew what to do, the implementation came together quickly.
-It also inspired me to experiment further by performing the same task using AWS services such as Lambda, which I’ve documented in a separate repository.
+Looking ahead, I plan to use this knowledge as a springboard to explore more advanced solutions.
+In particular, I intend to attempt the same task using AWS services such as Lambda, which I will document in a separate repository located [here]().